 1. A unique, descriptive title tag

-"Your Name — One-line pitch" beats "Linktree".
+"Your Name, one-line pitch" beats "Linktree".
 Search engines use the title tag heavily, and so do humans scanning results.

 2. A real meta description